promregator/promregator/docs/config.md

 Caches can also be invalidated out of the row by sending an HTTP REST request to Promregator.
 Further details can be found at the [Cache Invalidation page](./invalidate-cache.md).

+#### Option "promregator.cache.invalidate.auth" (optional)
+Specifies the way how authentication shall be verified, if a request reaches the [Cache Invalidation endpoint](./invalidate-cache.md).
+Valid values are:

+* *NONE*: no authentication verification is required (default)
+* *BASIC*: an authentication verification using HTTP Basic Authentication is performed.
+Valid credentials are taken from `promregator.authentication.basic.username` and `promregator.authentication.basic.password`.

 ## Group "promregator"
 This group configures the behavior of Promregator itself.
 It is mainly meant on how requests shall be handled, as soon as the Prometheus server starts to pull metrics.